 - Google Ad Grants (Budget $10,000 USD/month): Non-profit organisations can apply for Google Ad Grants (Eligibility).
 You could either find a non-profit organisation that already has an existing Ad Grant, or you might help an organisation apply for an Ad Grant.
 Be aware that Google Ads accounts using Google Ad Grants monies can only target the Search Network with text-based ads (no video or image ads).
 See Google Ad Grants – How it works and the Google Ad Grants Program policies for more details.

-- Register for the Google Ad Grants Online Marketing Challenge (OMC) where Google will provide you with the non-profit organization to run the OMC campaign for.
+- Register for the Google Google Ad Grants Online Marketing Challenge (OMC), where Google will provide you with a non-profit organization to run the OMC campaign.
 Then you can submit the OMC campaign for GOMAC.

 - Mixed funding sources: A team could mix and match from the above sources to increase their campaign budget.